Mixing it up: After last debate for California governor, will Gavin Newsom get his wish?

 California’s “top two” primary on June 5 will weed out all but the first and second place winners.
-The debate, moderated by NBC’s “Meet the Press” host Chuck Todd, is likely the last high-profile opportunity for one of the other three Democrats and two Republicans to claim the second spot behind Lt.
+The debate, hosted by NBC’s “Meet the Press” host Chuck Todd is likely the last high-profile opportunity for one of the other three Democrats and two Republicans to claim the second spot behind Lt.
 Gov. Gavin Newsom, who entered the California Theatre auditorium as the presumed front-runner and almost certainly left with that presumption intact.

 Otherwise, uncertainty prevailed:

 - Democratic former Los Angeles Mayor Antonio Villaraigosa gave a subdued performance—will that be enough to sway the moderates he needs?

 - Democratic former state Schools Superintendent Delaine Eastin was fiery and folksy—will that boost her lagging popularity for liberal voters only now tuning in?

 - Will State Treasurer John Chiang’s experiment with more aggressive attacks against the opponents he referred to as “Gavin and Antonio” pay off?

 - Republican businessman John Cox frequently referred to everyone else as “the politicians”—will that outsider appeal give him the edge among conservatives?

 - Or will GOP voters swoon for the Trumpian one-liners of GOP Assemblyman Travis Allen—allowing him to eat into Cox’s support and thus inadvertently help Villaraigosa edge Cox out of the secondary slot?